8 Collagen Benefits: When to Take, Dosage, Supplements, Collagen Foods and More

 Some still think collagen is a low quality protein source with little upside.
 Incomplete proteins lack the balance of amino acids needed to make them complete, leaving them less effective for building muscle.

-If you’re interested in building muscle, collagen and this article are not for you.
+If you’re interested in building muscle, this article are not for you.
 However, if you care living a long, pain free and productive life, read more, because these collagen benefits are fascinating.

 I’ll explain how conventional thinking about protein misses the point with respect to collagen.
 Benefits include: